Home » 21st Century Learning »21st Century Skills »Classroom Projects »Curriculum 21 »Digital Learning Farm »Global Learning » Currently Reading:

 • Reesa- I will make a song and dance with hannah

-• Josh-you will do research about Columbus’ s voyages.
+• Josh-you will do research about Columbus’ voyages.
 You will tell us where he went on each of his four voyages.

 Class Meeting